Ricardo Rosselló: Early life and education

 Rosselló was born 1979 in San Juan, Puerto Rico, the son of Pedro Rosselló and Maga Nevares.
 His older brothers are Juan Óscar (b.
 1971) and Luis Roberto (b.
 1973).
 Pedro Rosselló served as Governor of Puerto Rico from 1993 to 2001.
 Rosselló's paternal great-grandfather, Pedro Juan Rosselló Batle, immigrated in 1902 at the age of 23 from Lloseta, Mallorca, Spain.
+He completed his postdoctoral studies at Duke University’s department of Neurobiology where he designed and tested a novel universal mechanism for stem cell induction that can be useful for tissue regeneration, translational therapies and in-vitro disease modelling.

 Rosselló attended high school at Colegio Marista de Guaynabo.
 He was selected to compete in the International Mathematical Olympiads.